Public Health Leadership Program

 748 Policy Development (2-3).
 SPH students or permission of the instructor.
 Designed to provide students with an opportunity to focus on the fundamental aspects of policy development, with an emphasis on local, state, and federal levels within a community setting.
 Online course.

 749 MPH Year & Career (1).
 Designed for students in the Health Care and Prevention concentration in the M.P.H. program who are actively working on their master's paper.
 Five required evening sessions in the fall and the regularly scheduled course in the spring.

 750 Strategies of Prevention for Clinicians (3).
 Designed for those interested in the clinical arena.
 Establishes a framework for examining prevention activities for clinicians, and then considers a number of important health problems and the evidence for applying prevention strategies to these health problems.
 Encourages active student participation and involves a multidisciplinary faculty.
-Limited to thirty students.
+Limited to 30 students.

 751 Critical Appraisal of Medical Literature I (2).
 Emphasizes the process of critical appraisal of existing medical research literature, with examples from a variety of subject areas.